ManuelBruch/PhD_Files/README.md

 # About This Folder
-This Repository contains MATLAB and Python code files used in the work accompanying the thesis entitled **"Metabolic Engineering of Bacteria to Convert CO<sub>2</sub> to Products of Value"**.
+This repository contains MATLAB and Python code files used in the work accompanying the thesis entitled **"Metabolic Engineering of Bacteria to Convert CO<sub>2</sub> to Products of Value"**.
 The structure and use of the files found here will be explaine briefly in this document.

 ## A General Remark
 Many of the coding files here contain references to file locations and file names.
 These are purely left in for demonstration purposes, if these files were to be used by the Reader, they would need to point the scripts to wherever they might have equivalent files in their working environment.